mdjahidhasan009/SQL/select.md

 FROM Employees e
 ```
 The Employees table is given the alias 'e' directly after the table name.
 This helps remove ambiguity in scenarios
-where multiple tables have the same ﬁeld name and you need to be speciﬁc as to which table you want to return
+where multiple tables have the same field name, and you need to be specific as to which table you want to return
 data from.
 ```sql
 SELECT e.Fname, e.LName, m.Fname AS ManagerFirstName
 FROM Employees e
    JOIN Managers m ON e.ManagerId = m.Id
 ```
-Note that once you deﬁne an alias, you can't use the canonical table name anymore. i.e.,
+Note that once you define an alias, you can't use the canonical table name anymore. i.e.,
 ```sql
 SELECT e.Fname, Employees.LName, m.Fname AS ManagerFirstName
 FROM Employees e